Where to Find More Information

 Hong Chi Association – serving people with special needs and their families

-Po Lueng Kuk Museum – museum showing history of PLK as an Hong Kong orphanage
+Po Lueng Kuk Museum – museum showing history of PLK as a Hong Kong orphanage

 Resources: Related Adoption Websites